-The best thing that you can do to save money and headaches, is to learn how you can diagnose vehicle problems yourself.
+The best thing you can do to save money and headaches is to learn how to diagnose vehicle problems yourself.

-You don’t have to take the vehicle to the dealer every time a malfunction or warning light shows up on the dashboard.
-We designed the YOUCANIC scanner to show all the diagnostic information that you get to see when you visit a dealer.
+You don’t have to take the vehicle to the dealer every time a malfunction or warning light appears on the dashboard.
+We designed the YOUCANIC scanner to show all the diagnostic information you can see when you visit a dealer.

-Keep in mind that fault codes should be researched and often you need to look at other modules to figure out what is really going on with the vehicle.
-In most cases, multiple fault codes are created pointing to one problem.
+Remember that fault codes should be researched, and often, you need to look at other modules to figure out what is going on with the vehicle.
+Multiple fault codes are created in most cases, pointing to one problem.

 With the help of a little diagnostic scanner, you will find out what is going on with your vehicle in just a few minutes.
 Even if you don’t plan on fixing the problem yourself, you will be able to have a better understanding of what is wrong with your car.